The Weather in China 🌤 What’s The Truth

 The average temperature over the year in Hong Kong is 23 degrees celsius but the Summer months of July and August see temperatures easily surpass 30 and some.

-Remember, that is also rainy season too so prepared to get wet, and be hot and sticky at the same time!
+That is also rainy season too, so be prepared to get wet (and be hot and sticky at the same time)!
 Sounds delightful doesn’t it!

 BEST TIME TO VISIT HONG KONG – November